 18. Contrasting Colors

-This data visualization example from Information is Beautiful combines multiple charts to create a dashboard-like infographic comparing major music streaming services.
+This creative data visualization example from Information is Beautiful shows off dashboard design inspiration by combining multiple charts on an infographic comparing major music streaming services.
 The most prominent graph that provides the names of the music streaming services and sets up the rest of the infographic is the slope chart on the right side.
 It was a good choice to make the most eye-catching graph the one on the right, as that trains the viewer to read the graphic from right to left (the way the creator had most likely intended it to be viewed).

 The designer was faced with a couple of challenges when selecting colors to represent each service.
 Since the background is black and lines intersect in slope graph, each service needed a discrete bright color.
 These color choices carried through to each smaller chart to the left of the slope graph.